iNxmi/TUrtle/README.md

 ___

 # Backend (Spring Boot, Kotlin)
-This is the backend, base on Spring Boot in Kotlin
+This is the backend, based on Spring Boot in Kotlin
 Name: **TUrtleAPI**

 ## Structure